matthi99/deepGMM/README.md

 ## Comarison with EM-algorithm

-To compare the results of the proposed method with conventional NLL estimation via the EM-algorithm you can run
+To compare the results of the proposed method with conventional NLL estimation with the EM-algorithm you can run
 ```
 python EM_GMM.py --mu_data T/F --tol XXX --tol XXX --max_iter XXX